Vancouver Imaging to implement Real Time AI – Originally Published in CHT Magazine

 “Emergency radiology is itself a sub-specialty and requires a unique set of skills,” said Dr. Savvas Nicolaou (pictured), the CEO of Vancouver Imaging and director of Emergency & Trauma Imaging at Vancouver General Hospital.
 “It’s unpredictable, with frequent interruptions.
 You often have to work with a limited amount of information from clinicians, and it can include everything from head-to-toe, including mass casualty situations that require proactive decision-making.”

 He added, “You’re always on, and never off.”
 The Emergency & Trauma sub-specialty requires “appropriate, patient-centered judgement in a matter of seconds.”

-For example, radiologists with expertise in neurology will be the first to receive neuro cases, while thoracic or pediatric experts will be first to receive cases of that type.
-The system also “balances” the work, to ensure that radiologists are receiving equal caseloads, subject to the case specific service levels and business parameters established by the group.
+For example, radiologists with expertise in neurology will be the first to receive neuro cases, while thoracic or pediatric experts will be the first to receive cases of that type.
+The system also “balances” the work, to ensure that radiologists are receiving equal caseloads, subject to the case-specific service levels and business parameters established by the group.